GLOSSARY OF INSURANCE TERMS

 EDP Policies – coverage to protect against losses arising out of damage to or destruction of electronic data processing equipment and its software.

 Effective Date – date at which an insurance policy goes into force.

-Elevators and Escalators Liability – liability coverage for bodily injury or property damage arising from the use of elevators or escalators operated, maintained or controlled by the insured.
+Elevators and Escalators Liability – liability coverage for bodily injury or property damage arising from the use of elevators or escalators operated, maintained or controlled the insured.

 Employee Benefit Liability – liability protection for an employer for claims arising from provisions in an employee benefit insurance plan provided for the economic and social welfare of employees.
 Examples of items covered are pension plans, group life insurance, group health insurance, group disability income insurance, and accidental death and dismemberment.

 Employee Retirement Income Security Act of 1974 (ERISA) – a federal statute governing standards for private pension plans, including vesting requirements, funding mechanisms, and plan design.

 Employers Liability – employers’ liability coverage for the legal liability of employers arising out of injuries to employees.
 This code should be used when coverage is issued as an endorsement, or as part of a statutory workers’ compensation policy.

 Employment Practices Liability Coverage – liability insurance for employers providing coverage for wrongful termination, discrimination, or sexual harassment of the insured’s current or former employees.